Kandahar Sophytos Inscription

 Inscription in Greek by Sophytos, 2nd century BCE, Kandahar.

 Ancient city of Old Kandahar (red) where the inscription was found.

 The Kandahar Sophytos Inscription is an inscription in Greek made by Sophytos (Σώφυτος), son of Naratos, in the 2nd century BCE, in the city of Kandahar, Afghanistan.
 The inscription is written on a square limestone plaque, which was probably part of a wall.
 The inscription, although bought on a market, is thought to have come from Old Kandahar, the supposed ancient Alexandria in Arachosia.

 The text is written in a very high level Greek language, displaying a real refinement of Greek culture so far east in Kandahar.
 The verses are in the sophisticated acrostich form.

 Coin of Satrap Sophytes (or Sophytos).

 Sophytos and Naratos are not Greek names.
 They may have been Indian, their actual names being possibly Subhūti and Nārada.
-The name "Sophytos" is also known from a 4th-3rd century Greek coins, who is otherwise unknown.
-The Sophytos of the inscription may or may not have been a descendant of the eponymous Satrap Sophytos.
+The name "Sophytos" is also known from a series of 4th-3rd century Greek coins belonging to the eponymous Satrap Sophytos, who is otherwise unknown, and whom the Sophytos of the inscription may or may not have been a descendant.

 According to the inscription, Sophytos was ruined in early life, but later rebuilt his fortune through fortitude.
 Some authors consider that his ruin may be due to the invasion of Arachosia by the Greco-Bactrians in the 2nd century BCE, supposing that the family Sophytos had been Hellenized Indian in the service of the Maurya Empire.